-Tina Petersone is an independent curator and a writer based in London/Riga.
+Tīna Pētersone is an independent curator and a freelance writer based in Riga/London.
 She currently studies MFA in Curating at Goldsmiths, University of London.
-In 2017 she finished a BSc in Communication Science from the University of Latvia and for a abroad semester studied BA in Communication & Cultural Management at Zeppelin University.
+In 2017 she finished a BSc in Communication Science from the University of Latvia and spent an exchange semester at Zeppelin University studying BA in Communication & Cultural Management.

-Tina’s current interests revolve around human geography, the prism of otherness, post-Soviet aesthetic, state of in-betweenness, contemporary hedonism.
-In her practice she focuses on durational, performative, ephemeral practices, exploring new ways of connecting the artist and the audience in the present moment.
+Tīna’s current interests revolve around human geography, the prism of otherness, post-Soviet aesthetic, state of in-betweenness, contemporary hedonism.
+In her research she focuses on durational, performative, ephemeral practices, exploring new ways of connecting the artist and the audience in the present moment.

 Nellya is an artist, art manager, and curator from Bishkek, Kyrgyzstan.
 She graduated from ArtEast School of Contemporary Art (Kyrgyzstan).
 Studied at the Leadership Program for Art-Managers by CEC Arts-Link in the USA and took part in Academy for Art Managers by Goethe Institute (Uzbekistan and Germany).
 She is the director of the Capacity Building Foundation that focused on the promotion of art and education.
 Since 2010, she curates exhibitions and educational projects in the field of contemporary art, film and music.
 Among her projects are Trash-festival, Trash-festival II, First Youth Central Asian exhibition of Contemporary art in Bishkek “Vkl/Vykl,” Live Cinema, Cinema Camp, Advertisement Break, Eco Bashtyk, Future Shorts Festival, Global Art and Music Festival “Kol Fest”.